Bobotie

-Bobotie (Afrikaans: /af/) is a South African dish consisting of spiced minced meat baked with an egg-based topping.
+Bobotie (/af/) is a South African dish consisting of spiced minced meat baked with an egg-based topping, It is not however a national dish.

 Origin of name and recipe

 Bobotie appears to be a variant of patinam ex lacte, a dish documented by the ancient Roman writer Apicius consisting of layers of cooked meat, pine nuts, and seasoned with pepper, celery seeds and asafoetida.
 These were cooked until the flavours had blended, when a top layer of egg and milk was added.
 When the latter had set, the dish was ready to be served.
 C. Louis Leipoldt, a South African writer and gourmet, wrote that the recipe was known in Europe in the seventeenth century.

 The origin of the word bobotie is contentious.
 The Afrikaans etymological dictionary claims that the probable origin is the Malayan word boemboe, meaning curry spices.
 Others think it to have originated from bobotok, an Indonesian dish which consisted of totally different ingredients.
 The first recipe for bobotie appeared in a Dutch cookbook in 1609.
 Afterwards, it was taken to South Africa and adopted by the Cape Malay community.
 It is also made with curry powder, leaving it with a slight "tang".
 It is often served with sambal.
 The dish has been known in the Cape of Good Hope since the 17th century, when it was made with a mixture of mutton and pork.